toptal/simple-react-calendar/README.md

 ---

 ## ⚠️ Please note that the repository is no longer maintained and was archived.
-If you need to use a calendar, please use the `Calendar` component from `@toptal/picasso` package or [React Day Picker](https://react-day-picker.js.org/) library.
+If you need to use a calendar, please use the `Calendar` component from [Picasso component library](https://picasso.toptal.net/) or [React Day Picker](https://react-day-picker.js.org/) library
 ---

 [![NPM version][npm-image]][npm-url]